tenzir/tenzir/doc/vast.1.md

     *disconnect*    disconnects two connected actors
     *import*        imports data from standard input
     *export*        exports query results to standard output

+### start

+Synopsis:

+  *start* [*arguments*]

+Start a node at the specified endpoint.

+Available *arguments*:

+`-b`
+  Run in *bare* mode, i.e., do not spawn any actors.
+Use *bare* mode when you want to create a custom topology.
+When not specifying this option, `vast` automatically spawns all core actors by executing the following commands upon spawning the node:

+      vast spawn identifier
+      vast spawn importer
+      vast spawn archive
+      vast spawn index
+      vast connect importer identifier
+      vast connect importer archive
+      vast connect importer index

+`-f`
+  Start in foreground, i.e., do not detach from controlling terminal and run in background.
+Unless specified, VAST will call daemon(3).

+`-n` *name* [*hostname*]
+  Overrides the node *name*, which defaults to the system hostname.
+Each node in an topology must have a unique name, otherwise peering fails.

 ### stop